September, 1893 or Why Genealogy Can Be So Frustrating!

 Daniel was born on Oct.
 15, 1803 and died on March 6, 1876.
 He married Hanna Steckel, and they are buried at Salem Union Church cemetery, Moorestown, PA.
 Daniel and Hannah had six children one of which was Jacob Hagenbuch, born Sept.
 15, 1830 and died Sept.
 22, 1893.
 He married Elizabeth Loehr, and they had nine children.
 Jacob and Elizabeth are buried at Nisky Hill cemetery, Bethlehem, PA.

 A future article may outline in detail the family history of these nine children, as there are some interesting facts surrounding them.
 For example, Allen Wesley Hagenbuch changed his last name to Hagenbach and became a well known doctor in the Chicago area.
 The youngest child, John Daniel Hagenbuch, was born in 1874 and died in 1916.
 He married Catherine Blackwood and they had four children, one of which was Jacob Hagenbuch (b.
 1895, d.
-1917) who was married to Marion Brown.
+1983) who was married to Marion Brown in 1917.
 It was their son, John Daniel Hagenbuch (b.
 1918), who lived in Holland, PA with his wife Ella Jane (Van Horn) Hagenbuch and with whom I had corresponded with 30 years ago.

 The eldest child of Jacob and Elizabeth (Loehr) Hagenbuch was Thomas H. born in 1851.
 But he did not die in 1893 as was once thought.
 Thomas was married to Ida Heist and in the 1880 census records they have three children listed: Joseph J. (b.
 1873), Edward Allen (b.
 1876), and Franklin T. (b.
 1879).
 In the 1900 census a child, Elizabeth, is listed as age “5/12” meaning five months old.
 The wife of Edward is listed: Annie E. L. Hagenbuch.
 It is surmised that Elizabeth is Edward and Annie’s child, who is noted in the Hagenbuch records as dying at age nine months.